 An angler has to decide if casting distance or accuracy is more important.
 The shorter rods are accurate and longer rods increase distance.
 The rods in the 6 1/2 to 7 1/2 foot lengths are in the middle offering good results in both areas.
 These lengths are comfortable for most anglers.
 Switching between a rod in these lengths causes few problems with casting also.
 Rods in 6 1/2 to 7 1/2 foot lengths are common and available in all the materials.

 Anglers going for catfish will do well with a 7-9 foot fiberglass rod.
-While a bass angler needs to have 7-7 1/2 foot composite rods for the many presentations.
+While a bass angler needs to have 7-7 1/2 foot composite or graphite rods for the many presentations.
 There are exceptions, surfcasting needs a 10 foot or longer rod.
 Going after panfish or trout a 5 1/2 to 6 1/2 rod is often better.
 As an angler take the time to match the rod with the species.
 Plus where you fish will determine what length is better for you.
 Shore fishing needs longer rods for casting distance.

 The chances are a rod in the mid-length of 6 1/2 to 7 1/2 works for most anglers.
 Fishing for larger fish a longer rod will be needed.
 Musky anglers use 8-9 foot rods.
 Fishing for small fish and the short rods are better.
 The angler needs to decide what length will work best for what they are fishing for and where.